softlayer/githubio_source/content/rest/get_billing_id.md

 ---
-title: "Find a billing item from a provisioned product?"
+title: "Find a billing item from a provisioned product"
 description: "Determine the billing item of a provisioned product using getBillingItem"

 date: "2015-12-30"